MinecraftForge/Documentation/docs/blocks/blocks.md

 The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically, but the method can be called with null `IBlockAccess` and `BlockPos` by `BlockModelRenderer`, when it renders model's brightness.

-Tint indexes are specified for faces of an element in block's model JSON file.
+Tint indices are specified for faces of an element in block's model JSON file.
 A face without a tint index won't be colored, and therefore won't have its color handler called.
-Block's digging and hitting particles are hardcoded to have zeroth tint index.
+Block digging and hitting particles are hardcoded to have zeroth tint index.

 ### Registering a Block Color Handler